-Combined, field crews spent 95 days in the backcountry during summer 2008, tracking and observing bighorn sheep.
-We observed 229 bighorn sheep (many are repeat observations) on 42 different occasions (Fig. 4).
-The average group size observed was 5.5 individuals (min = 1, max = 16).
-We completed six monitoring flights from June to August 2008 (Fig. 4).
-These flights assisted field crews in locating bighorn sheep groups with GPS-collars on the ground.
-Between monitoring flights and ground observations, we documented different movement tendencies between GPS-collared ewes.
+In summer 2008, we observed 229 bighorn sheep (many are repeat observations) on 42 different occasions.
+In summer 2009, we observed 356 sheep on 81 different occasions.
+The increase in summer 2009 in observations likely is a reflection of increased knowledge of the study area and efficiency in finding and observing sheep groups.
+The average group size observed in 2008 was 5.5 individuals (min = 1, max = 16) and in 2009 it was 4.4 individuals (min = 1, max = 20).
+Between monitoring flights and ground observations, we documented different movement tendencies between GPS-collared ewes during the summer seasons.
 Movements ranged from 5 km throughout the summer, up to a maximum of 15 km.
-Once we are able to collect the GPS-collars in July 2010 and download locations for each sheep, we will be able to gain a better understanding of the habitat selection strategies that influence these movement differences.
+Once we are able to collect the GPS-collars in July 2010 and download locations for each sheep, we will be able to gain a better understanding of the habitat selection strategies driving these movement differences (Figure 4).